dstrohmaier/dstrohmaier.github.io/_posts/2019-05-23-parsing-hegel.markdown

 "For whatever might appropriately be said about philosophy in a preface - say a historical statement of the main drift and the point of view, the general content and results, a string of random assertions and assurances about truth - none of this can be accepted as the way in which to expound philosophical truth. "

-Failing on such Germanic verbosity does not shame Boxer.
-It ends, however, the present hopes of rendering Hegel intelligible with the current technology.
+Failing on such Germanic verbosity is nothing of which Boxer has to be ashamed.It ends, however, the present hopes of rendering Hegel intelligible with the current technology.

 I want to suggest that Hegel's *Phenomenology* in fact works better with the neo-Davidsonian approach of Boxer than other philosophy texts, because it tries to describes the actions and experiences of spirit.
 What it describes is closer to action than what we find in most philosophy books.